-Using pomegranate seed oil is popular for people suffering from premature aging, wrinkles, skin inflammation, acne, psoriasis, dandruff, hair loss, high cholesterol levels, a weak immune system, high blood pressure, chronic inflammation, a high risk of cancer, poor circulation and arthritis, to name a few.
+Using pomegranate seed oil is popular for people suffering from premature aging, wrinkles, skin inflammation, acne, psoriasis, dandruff, hair loss, high cholesterol levels, a weak immune system, high blood pressure, chronic inflammation, poor circulation, and arthritis, to name a few.

-Acne: Some people have reported that using this oil topically on the face can help to clear up signs of pimples and acne.
-The antibacterial and antioxidant effects of pomegranate seed oil can help eliminate the bacteria that causes acne, and also rebalance oil levels on the skin.
+Some people have reported that using this oil topically on the face can help to clear up signs of pimples and acne.
+The antibacterial and antioxidant effects of pomegranate seed oil can help eliminate the bacteria that causes acne and also rebalance oil levels on the skin.

-Heart Health: The combination of phytochemicals, monounsaturated fatty acids, and polyunsaturated fatty acids found in pomegranate seed oil have a serious impact on overall heart health.
+The combination of phytochemicals, monounsaturated fatty acids, and polyunsaturated fatty acids found in pomegranate seed oil have a serious impact on overall heart health.
 This can help to lower “bad” cholesterol levels in the body and increase HDL cholesterol, while also boosting circulation and reducing blood pressure.
-This all helps to reduce your chances of atherosclerosis, heart attacks, strokes and other cardiac conditions.
+This all helps to reduce your chances of atherosclerosis, heart attacks, strokes, and other cardiac conditions.

-Inflammation: One of the most common ailments that affects the body is inflammation, whether it is in the tissues, blood vessels, organs or joints.
-Fortunately, there are quite a few anti-inflammatory properties in pomegranate seed oil that can help to reduce swelling and eliminate pain associated with conditions like arthritis, joint disorders, headaches, hemorrhoids and edema, among others.
+One of the most common ailments that affect the body is inflammation, whether it is in the tissues, blood vessels, organs or joints.
+Fortunately, there are quite a few anti-inflammatory properties in pomegranate seed oil that can help to reduce swelling and eliminate pain associated with conditions like arthritis, joint disorders, headaches, hemorrhoids, and edema, among others.

-Diabetes: Research has shown that pomegranate seed oil can have a notable effect on insulin resistance, which is very good news for someone who is struggling with diabetes or at high risk of developing that condition.
+Research has shown that pomegranate seed oil can have a notable effect on insulin resistance, which is very good news for someone who is living with diabetes or at high risk of developing the condition.
 This research is in the early stages, but the results thus far are very encouraging.